 I know that’s still not a great answer to “what do you do?” but I’m confident that you are either somebody that totally gets it, or you stopped reading four paragraphs ago.
 If you’re the former, give me call.
 I think we can make really cool things together.

 I’m a cofounder and Creative Director at Luxloop, a creative-technology studio.

-I make interactive art using technology, and often work as a freelance cinematographer.
+I make interactive art using technology.
 I’d love to talk to you.